TheBananaWolf/FoodLover-LocalVersion/README.md

 # FoodLover

-FoodLover is a local Flask + Docker Compose website, designed for storing and managing user input and user information.
+FoodLover is a local Flask + Docker Compose website, designed for storing, managing and sharing user food recipes.

 ## Technology Stack